palpatinedude/Delfi---Small-Robot/README.md

 Description

 The Mobile Robot Car is a versatile project designed to demonstrate various functionalities of a robotic system.
 It is built using common electronic components and can perform tasks such as wall following, obstacle avoidance, and free movement.The project entails programming a robot car equipped with ultrasonic sensors for obstacle detection, a servo motor for navigation, and Bluetooth communication for remote control.
-The robot is capable of various movements including forward, backward, left, and right turns, as well as entering obstacle avoidance or wall-following modes.
+The robot is capable of various movements including forward, backward, left, and right turns, as well as entering obstacle avoidance or wall-following modes.I use the Bluetooth Electronics app for controlling  the robot car.

 Modes of Operation: